Can Hamsters Eat Cantaloupe? The Surprising Truth

 Once your hamster has had its first cantaloupe serving, keep an eye out for signs of a problematic digestive system over the next 12 hours or so.

-If you spot diarrhoea or anything else questionable, desist from giving cantaloupe to your pet from then on.
+If you spot diarrhea or anything else questionable, desist from giving cantaloupe to your pet from then on.

 Though your hamster will likely continue living life as normal, meaning that cantaloupe has passed to be part of its treat rotation.